Eselbeus/musi/README.md

-.sharp is a method which will raise the input of a note given as a string by one half step .flat is a a method which will lower the input of a note given as a string by one half step .raiseP5 raises a note by a perfect fifth
+.sharp is a method which will raise the input of a note given as a string by one half step .flat is a a method which will lower the input of a note given as a string by one half step .raise_whole_step raises a note by a whole step .lower_whole_step lowers a note by a whole step .raiseP4 raises a note by a perfect fourth
+.lowerP4 lowers a note by a perfect fourth
+.raiseP5 raises a note by a perfect fifth
 .lowerP5 lowers a note by a perfect fifth

 Musi::Note.sharp("D") => D#

 Enharmonic spellings such as B# and Gx are currently not supported.
+.raise_whole_step("A#") will raise to "C"

-Currently only these 4 actions available.
+Currently only these 8 actions available.

 ## Development